Napoleon's exile to St. Helena: The final journey

 Following his abdication on June 22, 1815, Napoleon proceeded to the Atlantic coast, where the French government, under the leadership of Fouché, had arranged for two frigates to facilitate his departure for America.
-However, the English squadron's blockade of the La Rochelle and Rochefort region effectively prevented him from leaving.
-On July 15, 1815, Napoleon surrendered to the British forces near the Île d'Aix and was subsequently transported to Torbay and then Plymouth on England's southwest coast aboard HMS Bellerophon.
+However, the British squadron's blockade of the La Rochelle and Rochefort region effectively prevented him from leaving.
+On July 15, 1815, Napoleon surrendered to the British forces near the Île d'Aix and was subsequently transported to Torbay and then Plymouth on Britain's southwest coast aboard HMS Bellerophon.
 He assumed the British government would permit him to reside in the English countryside.
 Upon learning of his deportation to the island of Saint Helena on July 31, Napoleon was transferred on August 7, 1815, to HMS Northumberland, which took him on a journey lasting two months and one week.
+(Note: Several witnesses have documented the journey, notably Emmanuel de Las Cases in The Memorial of Saint Helena and Denzil Ibbetson, the British commissary officer responsible for military supplies, who kept a journal that remained unpublished until it was put up for sale in late 2010.)